SaikatNoman12/js_closures/README.md

 ## What is closures?

-Closures is a  function having access to the parent scope, even after the parent function has closed.
+Ans: Closures is a  function having access to the parent scope, even after the parent function has closed.

 # What you need to know to understand closures.